-POP Mortgage Bank's balance sheet totalled EUR 544.3 (268.3) million at the end of the reporting period.
+POP Mortgage Bank's balance sheet totalled EUR 798.3 (544.3) million at the end of the reporting period.

-Loans and receivables from credit institutions include EUR 26.3 (15.8) million mainly in deposits in Bonum Bank and EUR 500.0 (250.0) million in intermediary loans granted to banks belonging the amalgamation of POP Banks.
+Loans and receivables from credit institutions includes EUR 29.7 (26.3) million in deposits made in Bonum Bank and EUR 750.0 (500.0) million in intermediary loans granted to banks belonging to the Amalgamation of POP Banks.